dupgit/sauvegarde/README.md

 doxygen (1.6.1) is used to generate code's documentation but is not required to build the project. jansson's library version is quite recent but it compiles nicely and depends on nothing (as far as I know).
+Compiling sauvegarde also needs gnutls development files (used by libmicrohttpd.
 Please have a look at .travis.yml file in order to see how to compile dependencies before compiling sauvegarde.

-Sauvegarde's project is known to compile (sometimes at the expense of recompiling and installing newer versions of dependencies) under Centos 7, Debian Jessie and Ubuntu 12.04 LTS.
+Sauvegarde's project is known to compile (sometimes at the expense of recompiling and installing newer versions of dependencies) under Centos 7, Debian Jessie and Ubuntu 12.04 LTS and raspbian 3 and on x86_64 and arm7l architectures.
 Please let me know if you have compiled Sauvegarde successfully in a system that is not listed here.

 ## Installation

-Sauvegarde is known to compile on x86_64 and arm7l architectures and on Centos 7, Ubuntu 12.04 LTS and raspbian 3.

 If you had the code from the git repository you may generate the configure script by invoking `./autogen.sh` script.
 It will execute aclocal, libtoolize